Support and resistance

 What is resistance?

-At this point the sellers enter the market to drive prices lower.
-The buyers feel that the market may have reached a point of exhaustion and decide to take profits.
-With a lack of buyers and more sellers at hand, the price reverses and moves lower.
+A resistance level is a price at which a market is unable to move any higher.
+Buyers feel that the market may have reached a point of exhaustion and decide to take profits.
+With more sellers at hand, the price reverses and moves lower.

-Like support levels, the resistance levels may also be tested several times over a period of time.
+Like support levels, resistance levels may be tested several times over a period of time.
 The resistance level is sometimes referred to as the ceiling.

 In a bear market where prices fall and attempt to rally, the resistance levels would be lower on each attempt to move higher.

-Traders looking to enter a trade often use support and resistance levels as a point of entry and exit.
+Traders often use support and resistance levels as points of entry and exit.

-If a market is attempting to move higher but fails each time it reaches the same price level, traders may step in and short the market, expecting markets to fall lower.
+When a market reaches a price level that it struggles to drop below, a trader may look to buy.
+And when a market is attempting to move higher but fails each time it reaches the same price level, traders may step in and short the market near that area, expecting markets to fall lower.